3-Fermion topological quantum computation: Lattice defects in a 3F topological subsystem code

 The $\frac{2 \pi}{3}$ rotation operator $R_v$ centered on an inflated vertex, and also the translations $T(u)$ and $T(v)$, implement the $(\text{rgb})$ symmetry action on the superselection sectors.
 Similar to above a disclination defect with a $\frac{2 \pi}{3}$ angular deficit can be introduced by cutting a wedge out of the lattice and rejoining the dangling edges following Fig.~\ref{fig:Z3Defect1}.
 We can also introduce a dislocation defect as shown in Fig.~\ref{fig:Z3Defect2}.
 Again assuming the lattice model lies in the \textbf{3F} phase, such lattice symmetry defects support non-abelian topological defects with quantum dimension $2$ introduced as $\mathcal{T}_{(\text{rgb})}$ in Sec.~\ref{sec3FDiscussion}.

 These lattice implementations of the twist defects can in principle be used to realize the defect topological quantum computation schemes introduced in Sec.~\ref{sec3FTQCScheme}.
+This is closely related to the lattice defect based code deformation scheme in Ref.~\cite{Bombin_2011}, where similar defects in the 2D gauge color code were shown to generate all Clifford gates under braiding.
 To perform error-correction, we must define the order in which gauge generators are measured to extract a stabilizer syndrome.
 At each time-step a subset of gauge generators are measured where each of the gauge operators must have disjoint support, for example following Ref.~\cite{bombin2010topologicalsubsystem}.
 In the presence of twists, one must take extra care in defining a globally consistent schedule.
 A simple (possibly inefficient) approach can be obtained by partitioning the schedule according to the gauge generators along the defect and the bulk separately.

-We remark that symmetry defects in the stabilizer color code have been explored previously in Refs.~\cite{yoshida2015topological,kesselring2018boundaries}.
+We remark that symmetry defects in the stabilizer color code have been explored previously in Refs.~\cite{yoshida2015topological,teo2014unconventional,kesselring2018boundaries}.
 This presents an alternative route to implement the defect computation scheme of Sec.~\ref{sec3FTQCScheme}.
-This is particularly relevant as the 2D stabilizer color code~\cite{bombin2006topological} is obtained in the limit $J_z \gg J_x,J_z>0$.
+This is particularly relevant as the 2D stabilizer color code~\cite{bombin2006topological} is obtained in the limit $J_z \gg J_x,J_y >0$.